 When you eat foods that are difficult for your body to digest, you stomach actually has an allergic reaction to the food, causing inflammation in your gut.
 These types of pro-inflammation foods, like foods that are high in Omega-6 fats like sunflower, peanut, and soybean oils should be avoided.
 Foods high in trans-fats, refined carbohydrates, and these Omega-6 fats are hard for your stomach to digest and can cause the gut inflammation that will slow down the healing process in your knee.

-This type of inflammation is what your body works to fix first, putting the task of fixing the torn cartilage in your knee aside for later.
+This type of inflammation is what your body works to fix first, putting the task of fixing the torn meniscus in your knee aside for later.
 When your body has inflammation, it uses naturally produced stem cells to reduce inflammation and heal the inflamed area.
 If you eat foods that you body does not have trouble digesting, those stem cells can work to fix the inflamed and torn cartilage in your knee.

 There are also certain foods that help your body reduce inflammation.
 Fruits and vegetables, especially those high in antioxidants and good Omega-3 fats like avocados work to reduce inflammation in the body.